Elevation: 26,545 feet (8,091 meters)

 - Annapurna is a Sanskrit word that literally means “full of food” but translates to Goddess of the Harvest.
 Annapurna is a Hindu fertility goddess.

 - Annapurna I is the highest point of a 34-mile-long range, which is east of the Kali Gandaki River’s deep gorge.
+The gorge, which separates Annapurna from Dhaulagiri I some 20 miles away, is considered the world's deepest canyon.

 - Maurice Herzon and Louis Lachenal, the first to summit Annapurna in 1950, were part of a French team that included other great climbers including Gaston Rébuffat and Lionel Terray.